sshastry/queenslogic/readme.md

         [7,4,2,8,6,1,3,5],[7,5,3,1,6,8,2,4]]
 ```

 First, let us confirm in the repl that we get the same answer from both methods, as far as solving the n queens problem goes.
-Also as a sanity check, let's make sure that we get 92 solutions to the 8 queens problem.
+Also as a sanity check, let's make sure that we got 92 solutions to the 8 queens problem.

 ```haskell
 >>> import Data.Set as Set